mohamedsamara/webpack-static-pages/README.md

 ## Description

-This is a simple example of using webpack for static pages
+This is a basic webpack static pages starter

 ## Install